pudly/schmopera-hugo/content/articles/in-review-enos-the-magic-flute.md

 date = "2016-03-17T11:30:00+00:00"
 lastmod = "2016-03-17T17:16:00+00:00"
 publishDate = "2016-03-17T12:47:00+00:00"
-short_description = "Of course, the use of foley artists is novel in opera, yet it wasn't just the novelty that drew us in to McBurney's world.
-It was completely delightful to use the \"guts\" of the theatre to unashamedly tell this story; *Flute* is a piece that resists against specific places and times, and its impact is weakened when a director attempts to focus on the libretto's life lessons, at the expense of the silliness.
+short_description = "Of course, the use of foley artists is novel in opera, yet it wasn&#039;t just the novelty that drew us in to McBurney&#039;s world.
+It was completely delightful to use the &quot;guts&quot; of the theatre to unashamedly tell this story; *Flute* is a piece that resists against specific places and times, and its impact is weakened when a director attempts to focus on the libretto&#039;s life lessons, at the expense of the silliness.
 With set designer Michael Levine, McBurney struck a beautiful balance of respect for Mozart, and comfortable inclusivity." slug = "in-review-enos-the-magic-flute" title = "In review: ENO&#039;s The Magic Flute"
 +++